Azure-Agst/raspberry-tv/README.md

-# raspberry-tv
+# [DEPRECIATED] raspberry-tv

-for the media center
+project was cancelled, due to someone else commandeering the job

 basically programming a node.js app to host a webserver.